peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 };
 ```

-The function `create` takes care of unleashing new user’s canisters in the Internet Computer, those that will be used for the data persistence.
-It allocates first some few minimal cycles for the newly actors.
+The function `create` takes care of unleashing new users' canisters in the Internet Computer, those that will be used for the data persistence.
+It first allocates a minimal cycle count for the new actors.

 The `get` function returns, if it exists, the ID of the user’s canister.